 Being customer centric is often cited by business leaders as a goal.
-However, customer centricity requires more than lip service.
+However, customer centric leaders need to do more than talk.
 It requires leadership that is based on the principles of the customer centric approach to business, and then on the imperatives for leaders that these principles demand.

 The companion post, the Five Tenets of the Customer Centric Approach to Business provided a basis that is relevant today for how we should be approaching our work.
 Particularly in building businesses that are relevant and engaging for our customers, and sustainable for the long term.